ybarnatan/property_price_prediction/README.md

 * Experiment with advanced models like XGBoost, LightGBM, or CatBoost (academic limitation: RF)
 * Include temporal features such as listing date and market trends
+* Segmenting the data pero district or propery type to reduce the error due to high variability of prices per district/property types.

 ---